 Asia-Pacific.
-Our key Asia-Pacific markets include China, Japan, South Korea and India; however, we actively participate in several other important Asia-Pacific countries including Australia, Thailand, Malaysia, Taiwan and Indonesia, which are primarily importers of commercial vehicles.
-Within Asia-Pacific, our sales efforts are principally focused on the transit bus and vocational truck markets.
+Our key Asia-Pacific markets include China, Japan, South Korea, Australia and India; however, we actively participate in several other important Asia-Pacific countries including Indonesia, Malaysia, Singapore, Taiwan and Thailand.
+In addition, OEMs in the Asia-Pacific market are increasingly exporting their products to other regions.
+Within Asia-Pacific, our sales efforts are principally focused on the transit bus, vocational truck, severe service and distribution markets.
 Currently, manual transmissions are the predominant transmissions used in commercial vehicles in the Asia-Pacific region.
 In China, government subsidies and regulations by governmental entities continue to drive the development and adoption of fully electric propulsion solutions for use in the bus and truck markets.

 Europe, Middle East, Africa.
 EMEA is composed of several different markets, each of which differs from our core North American market by the degree of market maturity, sophistication and acceptance of fully automatic transmission and electric propulsion solution technology.
-Within Europe, we serve Western European developed markets, as well as Russian and Eastern European emerging markets, principally in the refuse, emergency, bus, coach, distribution and utility markets.
-Competition in Western Europe is most notably characterized by a high level of vertical powertrain integration with OEMs often utilizing their own manual transmissions and AMTs in their vehicles, and increasingly electric hybrid and fully electric propulsion solutions.
+Within Europe, we serve Western European developed markets, as well as Eastern European emerging markets, principally in the refuse, emergency, transit bus, coach bus, distribution and utility markets.
+Competition in Western Europe is most notably characterized by a high level of vertical powertrain integration, with OEMs often utilizing their own manual transmissions and AMTs in their vehicles, and electric hybrid and fully electric propulsion solutions.
 The Middle East and Africa regions are generally characterized by very limited local vehicle production, with imports from China, Europe, India, South America, Turkey and the U.S. accounting for the majority of vehicles.

 South America.
-The South American region is characterized by a high level of OEM integration, with captive manual transmission and AMT manufacturing.
+The South American region is characterized by a high level of OEM vertical integration, with captive manual transmission and AMT manufacturing.
 Currently, manual transmissions are the predominant transmissions used in commercial vehicles in South America.
+We serve the South American region primarily in the bus, refuse, vocational truck and agricultural markets.